tumido/FIT-VUT-projects/README.md

     2. Use LaTeX for math formulas
     3. Pictures and tables
 * IPK
-    1. Client - Server application (client requests info  about an user and server responds what it is able to find in local `/etc/passwd`)
+    1. Client - Server application (client requests info about an user and server queries `/etc/passwd`)

 Subjects not listed
 -------------------